Wiedemann–Franz law: Violations

-Violations

 In 2011, N. Wakeham et al. found that the ratio of the thermal and electrical Hall conductivities in the metallic phase of quasi-one-dimensional lithium molybdenum purple bronze Li_{0.9}Mo_{6}O_{17} diverges with decreasing temperature, reaching a value five orders of magnitude larger than that found in conventional metals obeying the Wiedemann–Franz law.
 This due to spin-charge separation and it behaving as a Luttinger liquid.

 A Berkeley-led study in 2016 by S. Lee et al. also found a large violation of the Wiedemann–Franz law near the insulator-metal transition in VO_{2} nanobeams.
 In the metallic phase, the electronic contribution to thermal conductivity was much smaller than what would be expected from the Wiedemann–Franz law.
 The results can be explained in terms of independent propagation of charge and heat in a strongly correlated system.

 A 2025 study by a team at the Indian Institute of Science (IISc), collaborating with researchers from the National Institute for Materials Science in Japan, found that very pure graphene, at the Dirac point, where it becomes neither metal nor insulator, especially when its temperature is cold enough, forms a Dirac fluid and exhibits a negative relationship between electrical and thermal conductivities, the opposite of what the Wiedemann-Franz law predicts for metals.

-Other systems: Magnonic systems and molecular ones
+Analogous relations in other systems

 In 2015, Kouki Nakata, Pascal Simon, and Daniel Loss derived a magnonic analogue of the Wiedemann-Franz law, i.e., magnonic Wiedemann-Franz law.
 The thermomagnetic ratio characterizing magnon (spin) and heat transport becomes linear in temperature, being universal, in spite of the fact that the quantum-statistical properties of bosons (magnons) and fermions (electrons) are fundamentally different, in particular in the low temperature regime where quantum effects dominate.
 The magnonic analogue of the Lorenz number for electron (charge) transport, i.e., the magnetic Lorenz number, changes depending on the details of systems such as junctions or bulks.